Elliot-Nzei/TeachFlow/src/README.md

-# 📘 PeerPrep: Your Complete User Guide
+# 📘 TeachFlow: Your Complete User Guide

 ## 1. Introduction

-Welcome to PeerPrep!
+Welcome to TeachFlow!
 This guide provides a comprehensive overview of the entire platform, explaining how to use each feature to manage your school's administrative tasks efficiently.
 From initial setup to generating AI-powered reports, this document is your single source of truth.

 ---